 The Ph.D.
 Program in Strategic Management prepares students for success in research universities as faculty members specializing in Strategic Management.
 Research in Strategic Management concerns how firms and organizations gain competitive advantage over rival firms or organizations.
 The field emphasizes a blend of knowledge about economics, sociology and psychology to understand firm strategy and strategic decision making.
 Important sub-fields within the discipline include research on developing firm resources, competitive interactions, relational governance, strategic decision making, innovation, entrepreneurship and organizational learning.
 The field is increasingly focusing on research issues within the context of globalization and international business.
 Research in the field is methodologically diverse yet rigorous by social science standards.

-1. BE 701: Managerial Economics OR BE 917: Advanced Managerial Economics OR ECON 700: Survey of Microeconomics
+1. BE 701: Business Economics OR BE 917: Advanced Managerial Economics OR ECON 700: Survey of Microeconomics

 2. MGMT 905: Philosophy of the Behavioral and Organizational Sciences